 Converting your recipes and meals

 Converting recipes is highly rewarding.
 It makes a great career expanding step, or simply a fun person or school project.
 A deeper understanding of animal-free cooking broadens the horizons of both budding home cooks and caterers.
 With our help, cooking vegan, vegetarian, and dairy and egg intolerant meals is daunting no longer.

-We have found that by focusing on making dishes vegan you cater for the vast majority of special diets, be they religious, vegetarian, or dairy-intolerant.
+We have found that by focusing on making dishes vegan you cater to the vast majority of special diets, be they religious, vegetarian, or dairy-intolerant.
 We also will include gluten-free ideas and links, as this is common, sometimes in conjunction with dairy-intolerance, so a vegan gluten-free recipe then becomes a great answer.

 There are thousands of fantastic vegan and special diet recipes on the Internet, and many recipe books, but you don’t have to use them to make tasty animal-free food.

 You can make dishes you’ve always made.
 Simply convert your old recipes.
 This page shows you how.

-Where to buy the alternatives in the UK is indicated, and most are widely available. “hfs” stands for a health food shop, and includes whole food shops and organic stores.
+Where to buy the alternatives in the UK is indicated, and most are widely available. “his” stands for a health food shop, and includes whole food shops and organic stores.